-Certified pastoral counselors have in-depth religious and/or theological training as well as training and experience in counseling.
+Certified pastoral counselors have indepth religious and/or theological training and training and experience in counseling.

 Licensed marriage and family therapists often provide treatment within the context of one's family or relationship dyad.

 Primary care clinicians (physicians, physician assistants, and nurse practitioners) are often the first to identify and address mental health concerns.